Language Prompt for Autonomous Driving: Dataset Overview

 \textbf{Step 1: Language Element Collection.} This paper uses the term ``language element" to refer to a basic attribute of objects.
 Examples of language elements include colors (e.g. red, yellow, and black), actions (e.g. running, stopping, and crossing the road), locations (e.g. left, right, and back), and classes (e.g. car and pedestrian), which cover diverse descriptions of driving scenes.
 The key problem is how to label the bounding boxes with the corresponding language elements.
 To solve this, we design a labeling system to manually collect and match language elements with bounding boxes in a video sequence, as demonstrated in Fig.~\ref{fig:labeling_pipeline}.
 Annotators type the language element texts and click on the corresponding bounding boxes.
-When the target changes status and no longer belongs to the language elements, annotators click on the target again and remove it from the list.
+When the target changes status and no longer belongs to the language elements, annotators need to click on the target again and remove it from the list.
 This procedure can efficiently reduce the amount of human labor required.
 To ensure a variety of expressions, each video is assigned to five independent annotators who manually create descriptive expressions to formulate query sentences.
 Two other annotators then carefully check the matching between the expressions and the video targets.

 \textbf{Step 2: Language Elements Combination.} As mentioned earlier, language elements are basic attributes of objects.
 By combining these attributes, we can create various descriptions for different groups of objects.
-There are three types of relationships we can use to merge the attributes: AND, OR, and NOT.
-We use these operations to combine sets of bounding boxes and their language elements, resulting in a new set with the merged attributes.
-In our dataset, we manually selected some meaningful attribute combinations and also randomly generated a large number of combinations for the objects.
-To ensure that the combinations are valid, we filtered out those that do not have a certain number of bounding boxes in the video sequences.
+There is one logical relationship we can use to merge the attributes: AND.
+We use this operation to combine sets of bounding boxes and their language elements, resulting in a new set with the merged attributes.
+In our dataset, we manually choose some meaningful attribute combinations and randomly generate many combinations for the objects.